sbavon/Use-AWS-to-train-machine-learning-model-on-a-tight-budget/README.md

 	3. go back to the configuration page, and select the security group that you just created

 * `Key pair name`: If you don't have any previous key-pair, you should create a new one following below instructions
-	1. click *create new key pair*.
-It will direct to the new page. click "Create key pair"
+	1. click `create new key pair`.
+It will direct to the new page. click `Create key pair`
-	2. fill in the key name and click "create".
+	2. fill in the key name and click `create`.
 You will also need to save the key for later use.

 		![keypair](Images/0_5_keypare.PNG)

-* `Maximum price`: select "Set your max price (per instance/hour)" and set the maximum price that you want
+* `Maximum price`: select `Set your max price (per instance/hour)` and set the maximum price you want to pay

 	![maxprice](Images/0_5_1_price.PNG)

-After finish configuration, click "launch".
+After finish configuration, click `launch`.
 You will see your new instance in instance tab in EC2 dashboard

 ## Step 2: Connect to the instance